zhenruiliao/tension/docs/source/examples.rst

            return output, t_step, h, out

-Alternatively, the indicated line below from the default `train_step` method can be adjusted to accomodate different output from calling the model during training.
+Alternatively, the indicated line below from the default `train_step` method can be adjusted to accomodate different output during calling the model in training.

 .. code-block:: python